victronenergy/venus-html5-app/README.md

 ## 4. Making a release

 Whenever a new tag is created, GitHub Actions will build the app, archive the built files and upload them as `venus-html5-app.tar.gz` to the Github Release associated with the tag.
+In the release notes, add a descriptive explanation of the changes and improvements made in this version.
 The app can then be downloaded from `https://github.com/victronenergy/venus-html5-app/releases/download/<TAG_NAME>/venus-html5-app.tar.gz`.
 The build script expects the tags to follow semantic versioning (e.g. `1.2.3`, `1.2`, etc.) and will not trigger for tags that don't follow this convention (e.g. `v1.0`, `test`).

-To include the HTML5 app in the next Venus OS version:
+To make sure the new build of the HTML5 app will be included in the next Venus OS version:

 1. Increment the version number in `package.json`.
 Create and push a commit.
 2. Create & push a tag for the version (do not use `v` in the version name, just the number)
-3. Update the [todo](https://github.com/victronenergy/venus-private/wiki/todo) page for the build
+3. Update the [todo](https://github.com/victronenergy/venus-private/wiki/todo) page with the build

 You should add a note under `Done - waiting for recipe / venus maintainer`, containing the tag name and the changes included: